cstenkamp/siddata_server_docker/doc/readme_developer.md

 ## Misc

 * For everything to work nicely in Pycharm, right-click on the `src`-dir and select "mark as -> sources"
+* If you import settings, always import them as `from django.conf import settings`